The Music of the Harlem Renaissance

 The Harlem Renaissance was a period of growth in culture for Black Americans that began in the 1920s.
 Harlem, a section of New York City, was the epicenter of this cultural revolution, but the impacts spread throughout the country.
 The Harlem Renaissance was an important precursor to the Civil Rights Movement.

 This was a time of huge cultural contributions from Black Americans in the fields of literature, music, fashion, politics and beyond.
-Black Americans began to build a sense of growing pride and cultural identity through the contributions of people like Zora Neale Hurston, Duke Ellington, James Weldon Johnson, Langston Hughes and any more.
+Black Americans began to build a sense of growing pride and cultural identity.
+The contributions of people like Zora Neale Hurston, Duke Ellington, James Weldon Johnson, and Langston Hughes added to the movement.

-If you have access to BrainPOP at your school, there is a great video that helps to explain about the cultural significance of the Harlem Renaissance in kid friendly terms.
+If you have access to BrainPOP at your school, there is a great video you can add to your jazz music lesson.
+It helps to explain about the cultural significance of the Harlem Renaissance in kid friendly terms.
 I will give you heads up, though.
-The Harlem Renaissance was also called the New Negro Movement, and the BrainPOP video does mention the word Negro, and also acknowledges that it is not a term we use any more today.
+The Harlem Renaissance was also called the New Negro Movement.
+The BrainPOP video does mention the word Negro, and also acknowledges that it is not a term we use any more today.

 Meet the Harlem Renaissance Jazz Musicians